Fort Munro

 It attracts many people for short stays during the hot summer.
-It is around 85 kilometres from Dera Ghazi Khan city, Punjab, Pakistan and about 185 kilometres from Multan in Sulaiman Mountain range.
+It is around 85 kilometres from Dera Ghazi Khan city and about 185 kilometres from Multan in Sulaiman Mountain range.
 The people of Fort Munro are nomads, especially of the Leghari tribe.

 Fort Munro's altitude is 1800 meters.
 Yakbai top and Mubarki top are other major tourist spots, located near Fort Munro where elevation reaches above 2000 meters.
-It can also be reached either from Loralai, Balochistan or from Multan (Punjab).
-From Punjab, the mountain range starts near Rakhni, which is a provincial border-post between Balochistan and Punjab.
+It can also be reached either from Loralai, (Balochistan) or from Dera Ghazi Khan (Punjab).
+From western side, the mountain range starts near Rakhni, which is a provincial border-post between Balochistan and Punjab.